Ketel Marte Preview, Player Props: Diamondbacks vs. Mets

 Ketel Marte At The Plate

+- Marte has an OPS of .840, fueled by an OBP of .356 and a team-best slugging percentage of .484 this season.

-- Among qualifying hitters in MLB action, his batting average ranks 31st, his on-base percentage ranks 29th, and he is 33rd in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 26th, his on-base percentage ranks 29th, and he is 30th in the league in slugging.

+- Marte has picked up a hit in 97 of 134 games this year, with multiple hits 37 times.

-- In 46 games this year (34.6%), Marte has picked up an RBI, and in 18 of those games (13.5%) he had more than one.
-He has also driven home three or more of his team's runs in eight contests.
+- Marte has driven in a run in 47 games this year (35.1%), including 18 games with more than one RBI (13.4%).
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.